Supermagnum/double-dip/README.md

 The reason why these devices often sound tinny is because the piezo sensor presents its signal through a series capacitance which is small, typically 15nF or less.
 When wired to a normal 50 kilohm line input this forms a high-pass filter, which eliminates the bass.

 This circuit board solves that, and amplifies the signal.
-How many dB it amplifies is dependent on the resistance on the resistors used.The data for that is on the schematic diagram.
+How many dB it amplifies is dependent on the potmeters position.

 It's fairly easy and straight forward to solder the components to the circuit board, a nice pointy soldering iron, solder, a magnifying glass, and a ohm or multimeter is all that is needed.
 Of course one needs a suitable metal box, and the circuit boards components must not come in contact with the metal box.
 That will cause short circuit, so it's best mounted on stand offs.
-Also, use the magnifying glass to check that no one of the soldering pads has been bridged.
+Also, use the magnifying glass to check that no one of the soldering pads has been bridged an that the diodes is in the correct direction.

 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
 You will need two piezoelectric disks for that, mounted in a metal box.
 Non electric conductive super glue is useable for that.
 Just glue them to a flat surface.
 The piezoelectric disks should be electrically insulated from the metal box.